 - 1.7 The requirements to carry out sustainability appraisal and strategic environmental assessment are distinct.
 However, sustainability appraisal fully incorporates the requirements of the European Directive on SEA.
 Therefore, this report will refer to both processes as a sustainability appraisal (SA). - 1.8 A Scoping Report dated October 2013 was produced at the same time as the 'Issues' document and was consulted upon alongside the 'Issues' document.
-The three key consultation bodies of English Heritage, Environment Agency and Natural England were included in this consultation.
+Similarly, a sustainability appraisal report was published in 2015 with the consultation draft Local Plan dated July 2015.
+The three key consultation bodies of English Heritage, Environment Agency and Natural England were included in both of these consultations.